juampi92/juampi92.github.io/source/_posts/seo-testing.md

 ## Conclusion

-If your website relies on search engines, you'll do whatever you can to please them, and that includes not messing up.
+If your website relies on search engines, you will do whatever you can to please them, and that includes not messing up.
-Having a decent SEO coverage can give your team the confidence to refactor for example from blade to inertiajs, and now worry about modifying the SEO structure by accident.
+Having a decent SEO coverage can give your team the confidence to refactor pages and now worry about modifying the SEO structure by accident.

-Checkout the package to see all the features it includes, and Pull-Request are welcome!
+Checkout the package to see all its features, and Pull-Request are welcome!

 [https://github.com/juampi92/test-seo](https://github.com/juampi92/test-seo#test-seo){target=_blank}